Narayana-Rao/PolSAR-tools/help/Functions_description.md

 <a id="10">[10]</a>
 Barakat, R., 1977.
 Degree of polarization and the principal idempotents of the coherency matrix.
 Optics Communications, 23(2), pp.147-150.

+<a id="11">[11]</a>
+Lee, J.S. and Pottier, E., 2009.
+Polarimetric radar imaging: from basics to applications.
+CRC press.